rcchao/weroster-team41/README.md

 4. Create an android virtual device: Open Android studio, click 'More Actions' > 'Virtual Device Manager' > Click on the play button next to a device
 5. Confirm installation with `adb devices`, you should see your emulator listed if its running
-6. Make sure you refresh your .zshrc file (with `source ~/.zshrc`), then run `npm run: android` in your VSCode terminal.
+6. Make sure you refresh your .zshrc file (with `source ~/.zshrc`), then run `npm run android` in your VSCode terminal.

 An issue you may run into:
 `[CXX1101] NDK at /Users/rebecca/Library/Android/sdk/ndk/27.1.12297006 did not have a source.properties file`